We love IKEA, but we also love some Kringloop hunting. The Dutch advantage? You can probably find all IKEA furniture at Kringloop — what a plus!

 Why is it quirky?

-The balance between the sustainability of Kringloop culture and commercialism of IKEA in the Dutch society is fascinating.
+The balance between the sustainability of kringloop culture and the commercialism of IKEA in Dutch society is fascinating.

 Should you join in?

 This one is up to you!
-From a personal experience, sometimes, the only store that would actually sell items small enough to fit in your tiny Dutch space is IKEA.
+From personal experience, sometimes, the only store that would actually sell items small enough to fit in your tiny Dutch space is IKEA.

 What do you think of this Dutch quirk?
 Have you experienced it?
 Tell us in the comments below!